 Hospital: a health care institution providing for longer-term patient stays, and, in addition, offering hotel-type services.

-Number of approved hospital beds: the number of hospital beds available on 31 December of the reference year, covered by the operating permit issued by the National Public Health and Medical Officer Service.
+Number of approved hospital beds: the number of hospital beds available on 31 December of the reference year, covered by the operating permit issued by the public health administration.
 Spare beds, birthing beds, and beds for attendants, newborn infants, examinations and the health care personnel are not considered hospital beds.

 Hospital bed in operation: an approved hospital bed suitable for hospitalisation (ready to receive patients after preparation) for at least 6 months during the reference period.